 About one third of the Gambian population lives below the poverty line as defined by the Worldbank, surviving on less than $ 1.25 a day per person to cover sufficient nutrition and life’s daily necessities.

 In the past The Gambia had an impact on the world’s history several times due to its geographic location: The shortest distance to cross the Atlantic Ocean leads from The Gambia to Brazil and the Caribbean Islands.
 The country’s sadest period was during the slave: Between the years of 1500 and 1867 some incredible 755’000 captives departed from The Gambiua for the Americas.
-Between 1940 and 1947, a large military airport was operated so that the Allied forces could fly on to Europe after crossing the Atlantic and a short stopover in The Gambia.
+And between 1940 and 1947, a large military airport was operated so that the Allied forces could fly on to Europe after crossing the Atlantic and a short stopover in The Gambia.